ops-center/searchlight/docs/pod-alerts/pod_status.md

 ## Spec
-`pod_status` check command has the following variables:
+`pod_status` check command has no variables.
-- `container` - Container name in a Kubernetes Pod
-- `cmd` - Exec command.
-[Default: '/bin/sh']
-- `argv` - Exec command arguments.
-[Format: 'arg; arg; arg']

 Execution of this command can result in following states:
 - OK
 - CRITICAL
 - UNKNOWN